Sections in this article

 Yes, Canada Post is an ideal option for brochure distribution.
-There are a few factors and requirements that will need to be taken into account if Canada Post will be used, however.
+A few factors and requirements will need to be taken into account if Canada Post will be used, however.

-Firstly, there are size and weight limitations per piece for each class of postage.
+Firstly, there are the size and weight limitations per piece for each class of postage.
 The maximum size for Standard postage (as opposed to Oversized, which costs more) is 12”x6”, and the maximum weight is 500 grams.
 For brochures, the weight restrictions are not as much of a factor as they would be for items like catalogs, where it would be much easier to reach that limit.
-However, the maximum dimensions can be an issue if the piece is designed at a size that would be too large, for example, a 17”x11” folded to 8.5”x11”, which would be too large.
-However, because the size is measured when the piece is folded, not flat, 11x17 could be used with a different fold that would bring it down below the maximum of 12”x6”.
+However, the maximum dimensions can be an issue if the piece is designed at a size that would be too large.
+For example, a 17”x11” folded to 8.5”x11” would be too large.
+However, the size is measured when the piece is folded, not flat.
+This means that 11x17 could be folded differently to bring it down below the maximum of 12”x6”.

 The other factor that will need to be considered is the bundling requirements.
-Canada Post requires the bundles be no more than 6” thick, but the standard is to put 100 pieces per bundle because it is a nice round number and makes it easy to know how many pieces there are per box (ie 10 bundles of 100 is 1000, rather than putting exactly 6” bundles and having to figure out how many that is).
-As well, for items larger than 8.5”x5.5”, Canada Post usually requires that the bundles have 2 elastics, or they might reject the mailing.
+Canada Post requires the bundles to be no more than 6” thick.
+Still, the standard is to put 100 pieces per bundle (i.e. 10 bundles of 100 is 1000, rather than putting exactly 6” bundles and having to figure out how many that is).
+For items larger than 8.5”x5.5”, Canada Post usually requires that the bundles have 2 elastics, or they might reject the mailing.

 Are the Brochure sizes listed flat or folded?

 The sizes listed in the product configurator are the unfolded, flat size of the brochure.
-This is because most people design a brochure at the flat size, rather than one document per panel and because the same flat size could be folded in many different ways.
-For example, a 14”x8.5” could be tri-folded, half-folded, 4-panel accordion folded, etc, with each option producing a different folded size.
+Most people design a brochure as a flat size, rather than one document per panel.
+The same flat size can be folded in many different ways.
+For example, a 14”x8.5” could be tri-folded, half-folded, 4-panel accordion folded, etc., with each option producing a different folded size.

 What are the most common folds for Brochures?

 The second most popular fold would be the half-fold, as it is simple, easy, and economical.
 It is not as popular as the Tri-Fold because it only allows 4 panels in which to arrange content, rather than the 6 of a Tri- or Z-Fold.
 It is frequently used for newsletters, product handouts, and small maps or guides.
 It can also be used for inserts into catalogs, coupon flyers, or menus.
-Because there is only one fold, thicker stocks can be used and additional finished like lamination can be added without affecting the functionality of the fold.
+Because there is only one fold, thicker stocks can be used, and additional finishes like lamination can be added without affecting the fold’s functionality.